stribizhev/runtime-domain-adaptation-tutorial/README.md

 #### Truecasing
 Truecasing converts word casing into a standard form regardless of its place in the sentence.
-E.g., common nouns that appear at the start of the sentence get lowercased, proper nouns get uppercased.
+E.g., English common nouns that appear at the start of the sentence get lowercased, while propernouns are left as is.
 Truecasing uses a pre-trained truecasing model that must match the one that was used when training the system.